SpaceTimmi/CS-Journey/PY4E/README.md

 Although the coverage of some concepts might be brief, PY4E provides an invaluable starting point for someone interested in learning Computer Science.
 The knowledge gained from this course acts as a springboard, enabling students to dive into other courses with a better understanding of how programming works at a fundamental level.

 In conclusion, PY4E is a worthwhile course that prepares beginners for their programming journey.
-It equips them with essential Python skills and knowledge, even if some later concepts may pose challenges.
+It equips them with essential Python skills and knowledge.
 With determination and supplemental resources, learners can overcome these difficulties and emerge with a strong foundation in Python programming, ready to explore more advanced topics and projects.

 ## Final Project
-### Basketball Season Simulator
+### Loading...
-This project will require some understanding of Object Oriented Programming which is not covered in this course. (...)